Natural Sciences and Engineering Research Council of Canada (NSERC) Undergraduate Student Research Awards

-Note: The proposed supervisor should submit Part II of Form 202 online.
+- Note: The proposed supervisor should submit Part II of Form 202 online.

-Visit the Natural Sciences and Engineering Research Council of Canada Undergraduate Student Research Awards (NSERC USRA) page for more information.
+Visit the Biology undergraduate Student Research Awards (NSERC USRA) page for more information.

 This annual award is given for the top academic achievement with the highest overall average in third- and fourth-year courses in undergraduate studies (Biology or Biochemistry).
 The $400 scholarship is named after the late Dr. Jonathan R. Matthews, who earned a PhD from Waterloo in 1976.
 He was a post-doctoral fellow at Waterloo when he died tragically in a car accident.